Chocolate flavored mochi in cake form! Inspired by butter mochi, this easy chocolate mochi needs only one bowl and a few minutes to make the batter.

 Like traditional mochi, this version is chewy, but surprisingly (and a bit deceptively) this chocolate mochi looks a lot like brownies.
 They are soft, sweet, chocolatey, and chewy all at the same time.

 I never knew East meets West flavors could match so well together, but then again, what doesn’t go well with chocolate?
-I’ve also made Pumpkin Mochi which is another delicious combination.
+I’ve also made Butter Mochi and Pumpkin Mochi which is another delicious combination.

 How to Make Chocolate Mochi